twilight-wizard/nixmentors/Lab4-Monitoring/Lab4.md

 Vagrant networking has specified some IPs for us to use that we saw in the last lab.
-You can see this by examining the Vagrantfile; also you can run netstat-rn to get a view of how networking is configured.
+You can see this by examining the Vagrantfile; also you can run netstat -rn to get a view of how networking is configured.
 Generally, unless you alter some config files, we can expect networking to be start at 192.168.1.10, which should be the IP of the server.